 If you contact us you will be able to speak to somebody who has actually used both the ePropulsion and the Torqeedo on the water, and can give genuine, useful (realistic!) advice about battery life, range, and whether your particular boat is suited to electric drive.

-As of January 2018 we are – to the best of our knowledge – the only UK Dealer to stock both makes.
+As of May 2018 we are – to the best of our knowledge – the only UK Dealer to stock both makes.
+By that we don’t mean “we can get one if you really want us to”; we usually have both Torqeedo and Epropulsion motors available to see and buy.
 There are many similarities between the two, but also some important differences.
 We have seen and tried both, quite extensively, and it’s only by stocking both we believe we can listen to what you want and recommend the one that will suit you better (rather than being a single brand dealer and forced into trying to sell you that one…).

 We must emphasise, we have nothing against the Torqeedo 1003 – we’ve been selling them for nearly ten years, they are very good motors – but we really do feel it’s in our customers’ interests to be able to compare Torqeedo and Epropulsion directly next to each other, rather than at separate dealers perhaps 50 miles apart.
 If you would like to compare the two motors for yourself, we have both here, please come and see us.

 Send us a message online now